 Come, follow me, and I will give you rest.
+Be Not Afraid

 by Bob Dufford SJ has been sung at countless Catholic high school graduations.
 This hymn of faith and trust in the accompaniment of God in times of trial and hardship might seem a challenging choice in some ways, as the hymn speaks openly and poetically of moving in and through difficult emotions and life situations.
 However, it was one of the greatest prayers I could have received as a young person going out into the world from the safety of my tight-knit Catholic school community.
-Anchored in Sacred Scripture, the hymn is based on Isaiah 43:2–3 and Luke 6:20 and emphasises God’s care and presence always and everywhere.
+Anchored in Sacred Scripture, the hymn is based on Isaiah 43:2-3 and Luke 6:20 and emphasises God’s care and presence always and everywhere.
 God leads people forward in love into greater fullness of life, despite all obstacles.
-I have regularly prayed this prayer in song since singing it for the first time in high school, and it has always affirmed in me the resilience that faith in Christ freely offers.
-Singing this hymn with others in community over the years has consistently allowed me to experience renewed courage, hope and peace.
+I have regularly prayed this prayer in song since singing it for the first time at high school, and it has always affirmed in me the resilience that faith in Christ freely offers.
+Singing this hymn with others in community over years has consistently allowed me to experience renewed courage, hope, and peace.

-Giving children rich Catholic liturgical music to sing that will console them in difficult times and help them celebrate in times of joy is a gift that can be offered through liturgies at primary and secondary Catholic schools, and especially at highlight events like opening Masses, feast days and graduations.
-Beautiful music with a strong Scripture-based text that is sung often can ignite and animate the Christic imagination in the long-term memory of students, teachers and parents.
+Giving children rich Catholic liturgical music to sing that will console them in difficult times and help them celebrate in times of joy is a gift that can be offered through liturgies at primary and secondary Catholic schools, and especially at highlight events like opening Masses, feast days, and graduations.
+Beautiful music with a strong Scripture-based text that is sung often can ignite and animate the Christic imagination in the long-term memory of students, teachers, and parents.
 It can also be a powerful means of evangelisation.
-Singing of God’s promises, works, nature and deeds reinforces an embodied sacramental worldview of all times and places being touched by the presence of a loving God.
+Singing of God’s promises, works, nature, and deeds reinforces an embodied sacramental worldview of all times and places being touched by the presence of a loving God.

 Mentoring, modelling, remuneration and repertoire

-It is important that the liturgical music chosen for liturgy is modelled, known and sung by all when possible (including male and female teachers), not just by a few select students.
+It is important that the liturgical music chosen for liturgy is modelled, known and sung by all where possible (including male and female teachers), not just by a few select students.
 Training cantors prepares for the dialogical and invitational singing of the Responsorial Psalm, but cantors and choirs should ideally never replace the voice of the people in sung prayer in all other parts of a liturgy.
-A Leader of Song can teach new music and support singing while it takes hold in a community: but the song belongs to all and it is desirable that it be sung by all at most points, especially in the Mass.
+A Leader of Song can teach new music and support singing while it takes hold in a community: but the song belongs to all and it is desired that it be sung by all at most points, especially in the Mass.

 Promoting communal singing means scheduled class and year level rehearsals offered over time with a skilled facilitator, as in any formation program (just like sports training).
 This remains the same for primary and secondary contexts.
-A four-week minimum time frame of weekly one-hour rehearsals in preparation for a key liturgical event is standard practice in setting up non-professional musicians for success.
-It also attracts students for future events if they know that they are part of something positive, valued and well organised.
-Commitment to a financial outlay that includes school experienced, qualified and pastorally sensitive live musicians
+A four-week minimum time frame of weekly one hour rehearsals in preparation for a key liturgical event is standard practice in setting up non-professional musicians for success.
+It also attracts students for future events if they know that they are part of something positive, valued, and well organised.
+Commitment to a financial outlay that includes school experienced, qualified, and pastorally sensitive live musicians

 needs to be included in the Mission or Religious Education budget for liturgies as a matter of course and usual practice.

-A well-known core repertoire slowly added to over time is preferable over a rapidly changing collection of yearly ‘hits’ when encouraging young people to sing with confidence and joy.
+A well-known core repertoire slowly added to over time is preferable over a rapidly changing collection of yearly “hits” when encouraging young people to sing with confidence and joy.
 This creates a shared musical and sacramental memory.
 A consistent weekly rehearsal, one well-known Mass setting, one new psalm setting, and two new hymns/pieces a year is a good start in promoting and growing a repertoire that all people have the chance to enjoy singing with confidence throughout their time at school (see Appendix 1

 for musical repertoire suggestions for secondary school graduations; Appendix 2